metomi/rose/sphinx/tutorial/rose/metadata.rst

 .. practical::

    .. rubric:: In this practical we will write metadata for the forecast app we
-      wrote in the :ref:`rose application practical
+      wrote in the :ref:`Rose application practical
       <rose-applications-practical>`.

    #. **Create the** ``forecast`` **app.**